 “If you read good books, when you write, good books will come out of you” – Natalie Goldberg.

 Using CLPE’s Power of Reading, we have noticed our children are more engaged than ever before with reading and their love for it.
 This has, hand in hand, developed not only their reading skills but their understanding.
 We also use VIPERS which are key skills taught to our children to help decode and infer the text.
+We are passionate about shared reading and as adults, we read to the children daily.
+We also give the children time to read within daily 'DEAR' time (drop everything and read) which has proved very successful to enhance a love for reading.

 Author Visits and Book Day

 Throughout the school year, we hold events to help introduce children to a wide range of authors and writing styles; these days consist of fun activities to help foster a love and enjoyment of reading.
 We also try and invite authors to come in to our school as much as possible.
-Recently, we had Jack Trelawny join us for an afternoon.
+Previously, we had Jack Trelawny join us for an afternoon.
 He kindly delivered an enthusiastic workshop to the whole school allowing for opportunities for children to have conversations with him to ask questions and get their books signed.

 Our School Library